Jerwinn/PHP-Laravel-Blog/README.md

 # Blog - Web Application Project

-## This blog is made through laravel with the features of:
+## This blog is made with PHP through laravel with the features of:
 A login and registration for users.
 Admin Panel for the admin settings.
 Have blogs posted and stored within a database.